 Myositis is often difficult to diagnose, and the doctor may perform muscle and skin biopsies, blood tests, perform physical exams, review the patient’s medical history, and perform other diagnostic testing.
 Myositis refers to disease involving chronic inflammation of the muscles, which often includes other symptoms.
 Myositis is also called idiopathic inflammatory myopathy (IIM).

-There are various forms of myositis, including necrotizing myopathy (NM), dermatomyositis (DM), polymyositis (PM), sporadic inclusion body myositis (sIBM), and juvenile forms of myositis (JM).
+There are various forms of myositis, including necrotizing myopathy (NM), dermatomyositis (DM), polymyositis (PM), inclusion body myositis (IBM), and juvenile forms of myositis (JM).
 Myositis is an autoimmune disease, which means that the body’s immune system that usually fights off viruses and infections, becomes misdirected and starts attacking the body’s healthy tissue.

-Anywhere from 50,000 to 75,000 people in the U.S. have myositis, which means that all forms of myositis are rare.
+Anywhere from 50,000 to 75,000 people in the US have myositis, which means that all forms of myositis are rare.
 The cause of the condition is unknown, but research has led experts to believe that some individuals have a genetic predisposition to have an autoimmune disease.

 How To Medically Qualify For Social Security Disability Benefits With Myositis